-Vodafone One Net Anywhere, provided by Crystaline, gives businesses a virtual landline.
+Vodafone Business UC with Ring Central, provided by Crystaline, gives businesses a virtual landline.
 When a customer calls this landline number, the call is directed straight to a business mobile phone.
 Likewise, if an employee calls a customer from their business mobile phone, the virtual landline number will appear on the customer’s screen, allowing your business to maintain its professionalism wherever you are making and taking calls.

-Additionally, One Net Anywhere makes reaching the right employee easy and pain-free.
+Additionally, it makes reaching the right employee easy and pain-free.
 Mobiles can be set up to ring at the same time or in a sequence and if one person is engaged, ‘Hunt Groups’ can be used to automatically redirect calls to the next best person, keeping customer wait times to a minimum.

 In 2011, Luke Wroblewski could never have imagined how a global pandemic would change attitudes towards remote working and amplify our dependence on mobiles.
 With mobile-first technology, businesses can ensure their employees stay connected wherever they are, achieving improved levels of co-worker collaboration and customer service.

 If you think embracing mobile-first technology could help your business, get in touch with a member of our team here.